 James has grown up playing Ice Hockey in Northern Ireland and currently plays for the Giants in the Scottish National League.
 James is also involved in junior hockey and has recently represented Great Britain as coach of the Under 12 national team.

-Having graduated from the University of Ulster in 2006 with an Honours in Interactive Multimedia Design, James has worked with the Giants on all aspects of Web, Print and Graphic Design, and is now responsible for event management and the delivery of game night operations.
+Having graduated from the Ulster University in 2006 with an Honours in Interactive Multimedia Design, James has worked with the Giants on all aspects of Web, Print and Graphic Design, and is now responsible for event management and the delivery of game night operations.

-The 2015/16 Season will be the 15th year of Mark’s involvement behind the scenes with the Stena Line Belfast Giants.
+The 2018/19 Season will be the 19th year of Mark’s involvement behind the scenes with the Stena Line Belfast Giants having been part of the organisation since day one.
 He has a Bachelors Degree in Marketing from Ulster University having graduated with Honours.
-Mark leads all of the Giants Commercial partnerships as well as all Communications and manages content on the official website and social media channels.
+Mark leads the Giants Commercial and Communications departments and manages the official website and social media channels.

 Shane Johnson played professionally for 12 seasons and spent 9 of those with the Belfast Giants winning every major trophy in British ice hockey and earning a prestigious jersey retirement from the Giants organisation.

 Shane who hung up his skates in 2010 is now settled in Northern Ireland and returned to the Giants in 2015 as a Project Manager, responsible for delivery of the successful NCAA Friendship Four tournament.